nikhilchauhan018/nikhilchauhan018/README.md

 </div>

-- 🎯 Full-Stack Software Engineer focused on building **scalable, production-ready web applications**
-- 🧠 Comfortable across the stack — from crafting responsive **React / Next.js** interfaces to designing secure **Node.js / Express** APIs and relational + NoSQL databases
-- 🚀 Currently building real-world products like **GYLO Fresh**, a **Doctor Appointment platform**, and a **Donation & Charity system**
-- 📚 Actively deepening my knowledge of **TypeScript, system design, Docker, and cloud deployment (AWS)**
-- 🤝 Open to **collaboration, open-source contributions, and full-stack engineering opportunities**
-- ⚡ Fun fact: I believe in **clean code, clear architecture, and shipping consistently** over chasing shortcuts
+> I'm **Nikhil Kumar Chauhan**, a **Full-Stack Software Engineer** focused on building modern, scalable, and maintainable web applications.
+I have hands-on experience developing complete products across the frontend and backend using **React.js, Next.js, TypeScript, Node.js, Express.js, REST APIs, and SQL/NoSQL databases**.
+I've built and worked on real-world applications including **GYLO Fresh** (a grocery e-commerce platform), a **Doctor Appointment Platform**, and a **Donation & Charity System**, along with research and software projects involving data processing and computer vision.
+I'm also a **Co-Founder of GreenSort** and have contributed to a **published patent project**.
+Currently, I'm strengthening my expertise in **system design, software architecture, Docker, AWS, cloud deployment, and backend engineering**, while actively looking for opportunities to contribute to impactful software products.

 ---